tnmesh/homepage/docs/events/posts/midtn-4wall-jan-7.md

   - Meetups
   - Middle Tennessee
 ---
-# Nashville Meetup at 4Wall Entertainment, Janurary 7th at 7pm
+# Nashville Meetup at 4Wall Entertainment, January 7th at 7pm

 Friends in the Middle Tennessee area are holding their monthly meeting over at 4Wall Entertainment in Nashville, TN.